 About Our DC Office

-The Washington, DC office of Sanford Heisler, LLP is located in the District’s Dupont Circle neighborhood.
-Our attorneys in Washington, DC work together with the experienced attorneys in our New York, San Francisco, and San Diego offices.
+The Washington, DC office of Sanford Heisler Sharp, LLP is located in the District’s Dupont Circle neighborhood.
+Our attorneys in Washington, DC work together with the experienced attorneys in our New York, San Francisco, San Diego, and Nashville offices.

 The DC office is managed by Vince McKnight, Co-Chair of the Firm’s Whistleblower and Fraud Practice.
 McKnight and Partner Altomease Kennedy have recovered millions of dollars for whistleblowers under the False Claims Act.
 Their cases have related to Medicare and Medicaid fraud, off-label marketing schemes, anti-kickback violations, Best Price Clause abuses, and Trade Agreements Act infringements.